Adolph Douai: Texas years

-Following his release from prison, Douai was pressured by the government to emigrate and did so.
-Douai came to the United States and made his new home in the country's new state of Texas in the German colony of New Braunfels.
-There he helped to raise funds to launch the Neue Braunfelser Zeitung in November 1852, a publication edited by his friend Ferdinand Lindheimer (1801-1879).
+Douai was pressured by the government to emigrate and moved to New Braunfels, Texas, in 1851.
+There he helped to raise funds to launch the Neue Braunfelser Zeitung, a publication edited by his friend Ferdinand Lindheimer, on November 12, 1852.

 Douai also attempted to establish another school, but the efforts of the free-thinker Douai were impeded by a local Catholic priest, who spoke out against the schoolmaster, prompting parents to withdraw their children from his school.
 Douai subsequently fell ill with cholera, resulting in the termination of the school.

-With his first business effort a failure, Douai moved to nearby San Antonio and turned his attention to newspaper work, launching a newspaper, the San Antonio Deutsche Zeitung (German News).
-In his paper's pages, Douai unflinchingly denounced slavery as an evil incompatible with democracy and urged its abolition.
-Douai advocated in favor of establishing a slavery free state in the territory of western Texas.
-These controversial positions in slave-state Texas resulted in widespread public antipathy and the loss of advertisers and lead to the necessary sale of his publication in 1856.
+With his first business effort a failure, Douai moved to nearby San Antonio and turned his attention to newspaper work, launching a newspaper, the San Antonio Deutsche Zeitung (German News), on July 5, 1853.
+In his paper, Douai denounced slavery as an evil incompatible with democracy, urged its abolition, and advocated in favor of establishing a slavery free state in the territory of western Texas.
+The stockholders of the paper sold their shares to Douai, Frederick Law Olmsted, and other abolitionists.
+However, declining revenue and local opposition, with threats to lynch him being common, forced him to sell the paper to Gustav Schleicher in 1856.
+In 1868, Douai received a newspaper from a Texan newspaper operated by black people claiming to use the same press he had used for the San Antonio Deutsche Zeitung.

 Northern years

-With the American Civil War in the wind, Douai moved north to Boston, Massachusetts, where he began working as a private tutor, also teaching at a New England institute for the blind in South Boston.
+The black population of Philadelphia held a rally for Douai upon his arrival and raised funds for him to possible establish a newspaper.
+He moved to Boston, Massachusetts, and supported the Republican Party during the 1856 elections.
+Douai established the first kindergarten in the United States in 1859.
+He began working as a private tutor, also teaching at a New England institute for the blind in south Boston.
 While in Boston, Douai established a German workingmen's club which in 1859 sponsored a three-classroom school featuring the first American Kindergarten.

-In 1860, Douai became editor of the New York Demokrat, a position which he soon abandoned to assume the position of Principal of the Hoboken Academy.
+Douai left Boston in 1860, and moved to Hoboken, New Jersey, and became editor of the New York Demokrat, a position which he soon abandoned to assume the position of Principal of the Hoboken Academy.
 He taught there for six years, moving to New York City in 1866 to establish a new school of his own.
 This New York school lost its leased building as part of an expansion of Broadway in 1871, prompting Douai to move to Newark, New Jersey, to accept a post as principal of the Green Street School there.
 Douai remained in Newark in this position until 1876, at which time a new board of directors were elected who were opposed to him.